MGXlab/Viromics2026/_extras/draco.md

 permalink: /draco/index.html
 ---

-[Draco](https://wiki.uni-jena.de/pages/viewpage.action?pageId=22453002) is a high-performance cluster created and maintained by the Universitätsrechenzentrum.
+[Draco](https://wiki.uni-jena.de/pages/viewpage.action?pageId=22453002) is a high-performance cluster created and maintained by the Universitätsrechenzentrum (URZ).
 It is [available for members of Thuringian Universities](http://sternb.gitpages.tpi.uni-jena.de/draco-101-2023-01/#5).

 ## SLURM ARCHITECTURE